• Skip to primary navigation

 Fresh coconut has a slightly sweeter taste than dried coconut, so you may need to adjust the sugar in your recipe accordingly.

-Fresh coconut is also a great addition to smoothies, yogurt, and oatmeal.
+Fresh coconut is also a good addition to smoothies, yogurt, and oatmeal.

 It's high in fiber and healthy fats, making it a nutritious way to start your day.